 The results of these research activities will be used to develop various tools to help state leaders and outside researchers better understand administrative data and data sharing; find and compare state data confidentiality laws and regulations; and access model language for confidentiality laws, data sharing agreements, agreement process management protocols, and more.

 Watch our webinar about the SDS Initiate:

 Download the PDF presentation

-SDS is collaborating with five states that seek to improve the data sharing environment in their own states and are committed to help establish best practices to be used by other states nationwide.
-SDS is assisting each state with designing and implementing action plans to address state-specific data sharing challenges.
-Throughout this process, participant states have articulated their state-specific data sharing needs.
-Of these interests, common themes emerged across states including developing data inventories, data sharing legislation, data governance bodies, memorandums of understanding, metrics of performance for economic/workforce development programs.
+SDS collaborated with five states seeking to improve the data sharing environment in their own states and committed to help establish best practices to be used by other states nationwide.
+SDS assisted each state with designing and implementing action plans to address state-specific data sharing challenges.
+Throughout this process, participant states articulated their state-specific data sharing needs.
+Of these interests, common themes emerged across states including developing data inventories, data sharing legislation, data governance bodies, memorandums of understanding, and metrics of performance for economic/workforce development programs.
 Each state has utilized the SDS platform within their respective states to build coalitions around cross-agency data sharing as an opportunity to improve program analysis and evaluation.

 State teams are comprised of representatives of multiple agencies or multiple divisions within agencies.
 The teams and their progress as a product of SDS are as follows:

 Read the technical assistance report, "Advancing State Data Sharing for Better Economic and Workforce Development."

 SDS is implemented by the Center for Regional Economic Competitiveness (CREC), with support from the Laura and John Arnold Foundation.
 Established in 2000, CREC is a national 501(c)3 non-profit research group based in Arlington, Virginia.